phn/pytpm/doc/reference_tpm.rst

 ``IAU_W``        Rotational velocity of the Earth in radians/second.
 ==============  =======================================================

+.. _tpm_states:

 TPM state names
 ---------------

-The targets or states in TPM are identified with integer constants:
+The coordinate systems in TPM are identified with integer constants, referred to as states:

 =================  ==================================================
 ``N_TPM_STATES``    Number of TPM states.